Hans-Rafael/hangMan/README.md

 # hangMan
-## Basic app for practice, is the popular game "hangMan" with words in English (is a FrondEnd app)
+## Basic app for practice, is the popular game "hangman" with words in English is a Frontend app
 # run and install the game
 # 1º Do npm install
 # 2º npm run dev